Tuition and financial aid

 - The College will verify your application and will send you a MIO to confirm the amounts of your tuition credit and your book credit.
 The amounts awarded to you will be based on the availability of funds, your parents’ income, your program of study, and your particular situation.

 - If you are awarded a tuition credit or book credit in a given semester, you will automatically be considered again in future semesters, as long as you maintain your eligibility for AFE.

-If you are not sure whether you are eligible for financial aid from the College or from AFE, or if you have any other questions about financial aid, please contact the Financial Aid Assistant to discuss your individual situation.
+If you are not sure whether you are eligible for financial aid from the College or from AFE, or if you have any other questions about financial aid, please contact the College to discuss your individual situation.